 Please use the “message” or “reply to” facility to contact us.

 We reserve the right to edit comments and/or replies for content before publication.
+We may reply to your comment directly or suggest that you post your comment to the Yahoo! group board instead when we think that a better informed reply will result.
 Off topic comments will not be published.
 If you do not want your reply to be published or your name to appear, then please advise us in your message.
 Please use a real name to sign your reply, as we prefer to deal with known human beings rather than “B&SR#7”.

 “The small print”;- While every effort has been taken to ensure that the contents of this FAQ are as complete, accurate and up-to-date as possible or as otherwise stated at the date of writing or publication, we (the friends as hosts/publishers of this blog and the contributing authors) are not able to give any guarantee or assurance that this will be the case at some later date.